ELeeAstro/Rosseland_Clouds/README.md

  ### 3. Rosseland mean with log-normal reff size (similar to single sizes)

  This takes the particle size array in RTtable as the median particle size of a log-normal distribution, then calculates the effective particle size given the sigma value in the namelist.
- Then it calculates the Rosseland mean normalised opacity, single scattering albedo and asymmetry factor similar to the single particle size case.
+ Then it calculates the Rosseland mean normalised cross-section, single scattering albedo and asymmetry factor similar to the single particle size case.

  ### 4. Spectral with single particle size